mark-watson/Clojure-AI-Book/manuscript/webscrape.md

    :uri "https://twitter.com/mark_l_watson"}
 ... )}
 ~~~~~~~~

+For training data for machine learning it is useful to just grab all text on a web page and assume that common phrases dealing with web navigation, etc. will be dropped from learned models because they occur in many different training examples for different classifications.

 I find the **jsoup** library to be robust for fetching and parsing HTML data from web pages.
 As we have seen it is straightforward to use **jsoup** in Clojure projects.